Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

   - Type: float
   - Description: purity of the enzyme

+- __purity_specification__
+  - Type: string
+  - Description: description of how the purity of the biocatalyst was determined.
+In case of purchased enzymes, this information is often available in the product specification sheet.

 - __formulation__
   - Type: string
   - Description: formulation of the biocatlyst, eg powder, solution etc.